bluesky-social/indigo/cmd/hepa/README.md

 hepa (indigo edition)
 =====================

 This is a simple auto-moderation daemon which wraps the automod package.
 This is public code.
-The actual version run by Bluesky is similar, but a private fork to protect methods and mechanisms.
+The actual version run by Gander is similar, but a private fork to protect methods and mechanisms.

 The name is a reference to HEPA air filters, which help keep the local atmosphere clean and healthy for humans.